Manuel Mamba: As district representative

-Between 2010 and 2016
+Aquino cabinet

-During the administration of Benigno Aquino III, Mamba was appointed in 2013 as a member of the Presidential Cabinet.
-He was used to be the Presidential Legislative Liaison Officer and also served as the Presidential Adviser on Legislative Affairs.
+During the administration of President Benigno Aquino III, Mamba was appointed in 2013 as a member of his Cabinet.
+He served as the Presidential Legislative Liaison Officer and was also as the Presidential Adviser on Legislative Affairs.

+During the 2013 Philippine general election on 13 May, Mamba accused then-governor Alvaro Antonio of firing an AK-47 at his convoy in Alcala while en route to a function in Manila.
+At the time, Mamba's brother William lost his bid to unseat Antonio for the governorship.
+Antonio denied the accusation.

 As provincial governor

+In 2010, Mamba unsuccessfully ran for governor of Cagayan, losing to reelectionist Alvaro Antonio.

-In 2016, Mamba, ran under Liberal Party, was elected Cagayan governor.
-He was re-elected in 2019 (ran independent) and again, in 2022 (ran under Nacionalista Party).
+In 2016, Mamba, ran under Liberal Party and was elected Cagayan governor.
+He was re-elected in 2019 as an independent.

-A long-time LP member, Mamba eventually joined PDP–Laban during the Duterte administration.
-In the 2022 elections, he filed his candidacy under NP when his lone rival, Ma.
-Zarah Rose Lara, filed hers under the PDP–Laban (Cusi faction).
+In the 2022 elections, he filed his candidacy under the Nacionalista Party and ran and won against PDP–Laban candidate, Ma.
+Zarah Rose Lara.

 Under his administration, he initiated programs including the Cagayan Development Agenda (Caganda 2025), "No Barangay, No Town Left Behind", and the Cagayan River Restoration Project.
 Meanwhile, for his efforts to maintain peace and order in the province, in 2019, Mamba was recognized as a Kapayapaan Awardee, while the Provincial Government of Cagayan became a National Awardee in the Anti-Drug Abuse Council Performance Audit.

-Cases filed against Mamba
+Opposition to US military presence

+Mamba strongly opposed the expansion of US military presence under the Enhanced Defense Cooperation Agreement, which escalated under the administration of President Bongbong Marcos and opened the Camilo Osias Naval Base in Santa Ana and Cagayan North International Airport in Lal-lo to American military personnel in 2023, citing the risk of the Philippines being dragged into a wider conflict with China.

+2025 election

+Mamba was elected vice governor of Cagayan in the 2025 Philippine general election, with Edgar Aglipay as his running mate.
+The League of Municipal Mayors whose members were dissenting against Mamba's stance on the American military presence in Cagayan were included in his electoral slate.

+Controversies

+Illegal gambling

+In 2005, Mamba admitted that he and his family were involved in illegal gambling, particularly the numbers game known as jueteng, until 1992.
+He has since become a critic of the game.